Citation, DOI, disclosures and article data

 The mastoid segment, measuring 8-14 mm in length, extends from the posterior genu to the stylomastoid foramen, through what is confusingly referred to as the Fallopian canal.
 It runs in the medial wall of the aditus ad antrum of the mastoid posterior to the facial recess of the mesotympanum.
 It gives off three branches:

 As the nerve exits the stylomastoid foramen, it gives off the posterior auricular nerve that supplies part of the external acoustic meatus, tympanic membrane, auricular muscles, and occipital part of occipitofrontalis.
-It then passes between the posterior belly of the digastric muscle and the stylohyoid muscle, supplying both and enters the parotid gland.
-Lying between the deep and superficial lobes of the gland the nerve divides into two main branches superior temporofacial and inferior cervicofacial branches.
+It then passes between the posterior belly of the digastric muscle and the stylohyoid muscle, supplying both and entering the parotid gland.
+Lying between the deep and superficial lobes of the gland the nerve divides into two main trunks/divisions:

 The collection of nerve branches emanating from these two trunks, between the superficial and the deep parts of the gland, comprise the parotid plexus, also called the pes anserinus (Latin: goose's foot).
 Additional rami between the five named branches are common 12.
 The Davis classification of the terminal facial nerve branching in the plexus was devised in 1956, with modification by Katz and Catalano in 1987.
 Details of this classification exceed the scope of this article and are detailed in the referenced citation 12.